-Massachusetts State Law requires full time (3 credits or more) students to have health insurance, both to protect against unexpected high medical costs and provide access to quality care.
+Massachusetts State Law requires full time (3 or more courses) students to have health insurance, both to protect against unexpected high medical costs and provide access to quality care.
 This site contains information about the requirements and features of the Framingham State University Student Insurance Plan.

 The Student Health Plan for the 2020-2021 Policy Year is through Blue Cross Blue Shield of Massachusetts.
 The premium is $3,306 for the 2020-2021 Policy Year and the policy is in effect from August 1, 2020, until July 31, 2021.
 The premium for the Fall Only plan is $1,387 and is effective from August 1, 2020, through December 31, 2020.

 Massachusetts State Law, the Massachusetts Qualifying Student Health Insurance Policy (QSHIP requires you to waive the school sponsored insurance plan each year).
 It is important for you to make an informed health assessment each year; for instance, have your health insurance needs changed, will you be participating in a study abroad program, will you be traveling for an internship or medical rotation, and do you only have coverage for emergencies?
 Make sure you are not left mid-year without appropriate health coverage, it could hinder your academic progress.
 Please take a moment to review the links to the left to assist you in making this important decision.

 You may waive coverage under this plan if you have health insurance that meets all the Framingham State University plan requirements in the waiver section.
 You will need to provide information about your coverage.
 An accepted waiver applies to the entire academic year during which it is filled.

 Waiver/Enrollment selections must be completed by September 30, 2020 for the Fall semester.